propublica/landline/doc/doc.md

 ### Full Example

-To create the map shown above:
+To create the map similar to the one shown above:

 ```html
 <!doctype html>